MySQL stores accounts in the

 --default-character-setoption that causes

 mysql_options()to be called as just described.
 In addition, character set autodetection is supported as described in Section 10.4, “Connection Character Sets and Collations”.
 For programs that use a connector that is not based on the C API, the connector may provide an equivalent to

 mysql_options()that can be used instead.
 Check the connector documentation.

 The preceding notes do not apply for

-initial set of accounts.
-The names and access privileges for these
+initial account or accounts.
+The names and access privileges for

 Section 13.7.1, “Account Management Statements”.

-When you connect to a MySQL server with a command-line client, specify the user name and password as necessary for the account that you want to use:
+To connect to a MySQL server with a command-line client, specify user name and password options as necessary for the account that you want to use:

 If you prefer short options, the command looks like this:

--p option on the command line, the client prompts
+option on the command line (as just shown), the client prompts for

 For additional information about specifying user names, passwords, and other connection parameters, see Section 4.2.2, “Connecting to the MySQL Server”.